It’s going to be a tough year for cherry melomels, cherry wheat beer, cherry lambic, and (sob!) cherry pie.

 I might be the last person in the U.S. not to know that the cherry crop in the upper Midwest – mostly Michigan but also Wisconsin, the region where by far the bulk of tart cherries are grown in the U.S. – suffered greatly last year.
 I don’t just mean “suffered”, and “greatly” doesn’t do it justice.
 The 2013 crop is guesstimated to come in at 75% less than 2012.
 Unusually high temps last March caused the fruit trees to bloom and begin fruiting about a month early.
 That month was a critical one.
 Season-appropriate weather returned and froze the tuchus off the trees, and the fruit, too.
 The USDA reports that “pollination conditions were poor” as well.
 Come the proper, reliable growing season, the remaining cherry crop was very uneven – a completely bare tree next to one that fruited.

 70-80% of the U.S. tart cherry crop comes from Michigan alone, focused in five counties in the northwestern portion of the state.
-That makes the crop buy cheap ativan online very vulnerable to anything regional, like weather patterns.
+That makes the crop online very vulnerable to anything regional, like weather patterns.

 I have some trouble encompassing the numbers.
 In 2011, the U.S. tart cherry forecast was 266.1 million pounds.
 The next year’s crop is forecast at 73.1 million pounds, down 68%.
 That’s a mind-boggling lot of cherries, but even I can see the stomach-lurching drop.
 The majority of Michigan growers lost their entire harvestable crop this year.
 Yow.

 Wisconsin had the early-budding problem like Michigan’s, so their crop is down 93% from 2011.
-The New York crop, much smaller, was also hit by freezing temps and has a crop down 81% (to a mere 1.1 million pounds).
+The New York crop, much smaller, buy valium no prescription needed, was also hit by freezing temps and has a crop down 81% (to a mere 1.1 million pounds).
 Pennsylvania had frost as well, so their crop is down 22%.
 This is not going to be a good year for us to make anything from cherries.

 Most tart cherries are processed – dried, canned, used for pie filling, granola, or trail mix.
 There are quite a few companies whose entire focus is tart cherries (all your eggs in one basket, but it’s a pretty fine basket).
 Some are importing tart cherries from Poland, where the fruit is a little darker but the flavor is very close to the American tart cherry.
 Some are even going to mix cranberries in half-and-half, just for this one year – heresy in Cherryland!